DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	> [!Tip]
 	> Choose a _PageHeader_ band instead of the _GroupHeader_ to limit the cross-band content to a page, even if the _GroupFooter_ is on the next page.

-2. As the new _GroupHeader_ band is above the invoice header, it is not grouped.
+2. As the new _GroupHeader_ band is above the header, it is not grouped.
 To include it in the grouping, remove the group field from the _GroupHeader1_ band, and [add it to GroupHeader2](#group-data).

 1. Add a [Panel](../use-report-elements/use-basic-report-controls/panel.md) control to the _GroupHeader_.
 Specify the panel's **Background Color** and drop fields onto the panel.